 He forgets about his stuffed toys and goes outside to play tennis against a wall, with himself.
 Presumably he hasn’t tried playing outside before (otherwise he would probably have discovered his neighbour before).
 So a sub-ideology seems to be: Kids are better off playing outside rather than too many books.
 (Lack of sunlight indeed contributes significantly to short-sightedness, which is apparently how Australian kids are avoiding the juvenile myopia explosion that’s happening in other countries around the world — Australian sunlight is very bright and a little goes a long way.)

-The battle happens inside his own head, mostly on one page:
+The big struggle happens inside his own head, mostly on one page:

 So Oliver set off on another adventure, through the wild jungle, over the river, up and up the mountain, until he found a narrow gate to somewhere new.

-It’s important that such symbolic landmarks are picked — perilous ones — because it lends the story the requisite (imaginary) battle (against nature).
+It’s important that such symbolic landmarks are picked — perilous ones — because it lends the story the requisite (imaginary) big struggle (against nature).

-Honestly I feel this ‘battle scene’ needed to be illustrated as well as told, if we are to believe that going through the gate is a big deal for Oliver.
+Honestly I feel this ‘big struggle scene‘ needed to be illustrated as well as told, if we are to believe that going through the gate is a big deal for Oliver.

 If he goes through the gate he will find a friend.
 The gate, of course, is a metaphor for ‘going outside himself’ — getting past the wall that exists between himself and the outside, social world.
 The gate seems even more of a symbol when you re-read the story and realise Olivia has been present in a number of the previous spreads all along — reading beside the pool, reading at the library, checking him out under the table, she with her teddy bear and he with his own stuffed toy.